onlyquake/xonotic-wiki/Duel.md

 Object of the Game
 ------------------

-Deathmatch is one of the most popular (and easiest) gamemodes in Xonotic.
-It is a simple free for all fight where everyone plays versus everyone.
-Each frag (-\> kill) awards you 1 point.
-To win a map you need 30 points.
-Note: You lose 1 point if you suicide (e.g. fall in space, lava or kill yourself with a weapon).
+Duel is one of the most competitive game mode in Xonotic.
+It is basically a 1v1 Deathmatch, usually played with the XPM (Xonotic Pro Mode) ruleset and with no powerups (no Strength and no Shield), but that is not mandatory.
+The player with the most frags at the end of the timelimit (or the first player to hit the fraglimit, if any) wins the match.

 Map Entities
 ------------